Girls hand holding an apple

 • Are prepared for school, ready to learn

-CCFP plays a vital role in improving the quality of child care and making it more affordable for many low-income families.
+CACFP plays a vital role in improving the quality of child care and making it more affordable for many low-income families.
 The program’s resources and training support communities, especially rural, by supporting child care.

-CCFP’s Economic Value
+CACFP’s Economic Value

-• CCFP helps working families work.
+• CACFP helps working families work.

-• CCFP supports jobs in child care
+• CACFP supports jobs in child care

 Happy child eating food